sigbla/sigbla-app/docs/content/views.md

 By default, when doing `show(tableView)`, Sigbla will pick a random port.
 It's a random port because there's an assumption that you might run multiple Sigbla apps at the same time, and a random port helps avoid port collisions.

-However, you might want to control the port used yourself and there's two ways to do that.
+However, you might want to control the port used yourself and there are two ways to do that.
 You can, as shown in the example, do `TableView[Port] = <port number>`.
 Or, you can define an environment variable called `SIGBLA_PORT`.

 The port can only be set once, with any subsequent attempts ignored.
 If the environment variable is defined, this will take precedence over any port set by the source code.

+You may also define the host using `TableView[Host] = "hostname or IP"` or with an environment variable called `SIGBLA_HOST`.
+Just like with the port, this can only be set once.
+If not set, it will default to `127.0.0.1`.

 ```
+TableView[Host] = "localhost"
 TableView[Port] = 8080

+println("Using host ${TableView[Host]}")
 println("Using port ${TableView[Port]}")

 val table = Table["Table"]